youMusicProject/youmusic/README.md

 ## General analysis

- -With YouMusic we have created a project made with React of an application to listen to music where with a player you can listen to songs, albums, create lists and save your favourites and listen to the best music wherever you want.
+ -With YouMusic we have created a project made with React of an application to listen to music like SoundCloud or Spotify where with a player you can listen to songs, albums, create lists and save your favourites and listen to the best music wherever you want.
+You will also have a profile where you can edit all your data whenever you want.

  -This application has a minimal design with a very intuitive interface to make it very easy to use for any user.